yeoman/update-notifier/readme.md

 ### updateNotifier.notify([message || defer])

 A convenience method that will inform the user about an available update (see screenshot).
 By default it will display the message right away.
 However, if you supply a custom message or `true` it will be displayed right before the process exits.

+Only notifies if there is an update and the process is TTY.

 ### Settings